Christopher St Lawrence, 5th Baron Howth

-Christopher St Lawrence, 5th Baron Howth (c.1485-1542) was an Anglo-Irish nobleman and statesman of the Tudor era.
+Christopher St Lawrence, 5th Baron Howth (c.1485-1542) was an Irish nobleman and statesman of the Tudor era.

 Background

 He was the eldest son of Nicholas St Lawrence, 4th Baron Howth and his first wife Jenet (or Genet) Plunkett, daughter of Christopher Plunkett, 2nd Baron Killeen and Elizabeth Welles.
 His date of birth is uncertain, but Elrington Ball states that he was already middle-aged when his father died in 1526: and since his eldest son was born in 1508, this suggests that he was born about 1485.